Medical results published on Tuesday (7 October) show that all EU officials tested have the so-called 'forever chemicals' in their bloodstream.

 For half of the 24 officials, the contamination exceeded the point at which health impacts are considered possible.

 Forever chemicals are man-made PFAS chemicals dubbed for their high persistence in the environment.
 The technical name is per- and polyfluoroalkyl substances.
-Often, they are found in cosmetics or outdoor clothing as well as in packaging, electronical devices or pans.
+Often, they are found in cosmetics or outdoor clothing as well as in packaging, electronic devices or pans.

 The risks associated with toxic forever chemicals range from cardiovascular diseases to cancer, asthma, liver damage and infertility.

-In nature PFAS have been found in water, soil and air.
+In nature, PFAS have been found in water, soil and air.

-Chemsec puts the price of EU-wide cleanup costs at up to €2 trillion over the next two decades, plus €52-84bn annually in health expenses. and strong regulatory measures would offer a feasible and economical way to prevent additional pollution.
+The Forever Pollution Project, which last year found more than 17,000 sites contaminated by forever chemicals around Europe, puts the price of EU-wide cleanup costs at up to €2 trillion over the next two decades, plus €52-84bn annually in health expenses.

 Six of the 13 PFAS tested are already regulated in the EU – under the EU POPs Regulation or the REACH Regulation.